Our land. Our legacy.

 Thinking in decades

-A food forest in progress
+A food forest taking root

 This isn't farming for next season.
 It's farming for the next fifty years.
-The trees going in now will outlast us all — and that's exactly the point.
+The trees going in now will outlast us all, and that's exactly the point.

 The growing list